Skip to Main Content

 College Life Activities

-The Office of Student Life - designs many different emphasis days/weeks and months to enhance awareness of social and cultural issues that pertain to college students, staff and the community.
-Annual celebrations and Awareness programs include, but are not limited to; National Day of Prayer, Deiz y Seis de Septiembre, Veterans Day, Dia de los Muertos, Cinco de Mayo and St. Patrick’s Day.
-Additionally recognized National Emphasis Month/Week programs include, Hispanic Heritage Month, Domestic Violence Awareness, Black History Month and Women’s History Month.
+Student Life designs many different emphasis days/weeks and months to enhance awareness of social and cultural issues that pertain to college students, staff and the community.
+Annual celebrations and Awareness programs include, but are not limited to; National Day of Prayer, National Coming Out Day, Trans Day of Rememberance, Veterans Day, Dia de los Muertos, Mari Gras, and Cinco de Mayo.
+Additionally recognized National Emphasis Month/Week programs include: Hispanic Heritage Month, Domestic Violence Awareness, Native American Heritage Month, Black History Month and Women’s History Month.

 During these activities, students, staff and the community have opportunities to partake in educational workshops, local and national guest speakers, entertainment and festive foods.
 Each program is specifically designed to capture the intent of the historical, educational or cultural event.